dspray95/open-recipe/README.md

 ## Usage
 For default usage run **__main__.py**.
 This will create a json file containing recipe details in the directory **/open-recipe/data/output.**

-For more advanced usage create a class Controller.
-The controller class has two arguments - verbose and sample.
+For more advanced usage create a Controller object.
+The controller object has two arguments - verbose and sample.
 If verbose is true further detailed scrapy text will be output to the console.
 If sample is greater than 0, the crawler will only run for n=sample urls.
 This is used mostly for testing purposes